KnairdA/justify/README.md

 Textual input is read from _STDIN_ and written to _STDOUT_ in its justified form.
 The default output width of 60 characters may be customized via the first application argument.

+i.e. `echo "$the_paragraph_above" | justify 40` results in:

+	Textual input  is  read from _STDIN_ and written  to  _STDOUT_  in  its justified
+	form.
+The  default output  width  of 60 characters  may  be  customized  via the
+	first application argument.

 ## Build

 	mkdir build